HMS Ramillies (1763): Career

+Ramillies fought in the Battle of Ushant on Monday 27 July 1778.
 Ramillies took part in the action of 9 August 1780, when a convoy she was escorting fell prey to a Spanish squadron.
 55 merchantmen were captured, but she managed to escape.

 In 1782 she was the flagship of a fleet under Admiral Thomas Graves off Newfoundland.
 Ramillies was badly damaged in a violent storm of 1782, and was finally abandoned and burned on 21 September 1782.

-On 16–19 September, she was escorting a convoy from Jamaica when they were hit by the storm.
-Frantic efforts were made to save her.
-All anchors, cannon, and masts were shipped over the side.
-The hull was bound together with rope, officers and men manned the pumps for 24 hours a day for 3 days.
-However despite all the water continued to rise.
-The exhausted crew were rescued by nearby merchantmen, and the last man, Captain Sylverius Moriarty, set her on fire as he left.
+Between 16 and 19 September 1782, while escorting a convoy from Jamaica, Ramillies was struck by a storm.
+Despite frantic efforts to save the ship, including jettisoning anchors, cannon, and masts, and using ropes to bind the hull, the water continued to rise.
+After three days of pumping by the crew, they were rescued by nearby merchantmen.
+Captain Silvester Moriarty set the ship on fire as he left.

 Robert Dodd painted a series of four documenting the tragedy.
 "The demise of the Ramillies" comprises: "A Storm coming on", "The Storm increas'd", "The Ramillies Water Logg'd with her Admiral & Crew quitting the Wreck", and "The Ramillies Destroyed".
 In 1795 a set of four coloured mezzotints were engraved and published by Jukes from his shop at No.10 Howland Street.